francesjgonzales/final-proj4/README.md

-# kick&sole
+# thenewsole

 An e-commerce website selling limited edition shoes.
-The working title for a shop name is called 'kick&sole' which sounds modern and contemporary.
+The working title for a shop name is called 'thenewsole' which sounds modern and contemporary.

 This project is inspired by my husband's enthusiasm for buy and sell unique, timeless branded shoes.

 ## UX

-### Research
+#### RESEARCH
 I interviewed my husband to know more about the quality, price of limited edition shoes.
 I asked him what his process is like in buying 'potential' shoes.
 Here's a list of questions

 **What are the qualities of a sellable shoes (By order of importance)**
 1. By model and design (eg. Jordan 1) (#1 in search engine)